CS171/Homework_instructions/week-03/lab/week_03_lab.md

 *See you next week!*

-Please upload the code of your completed lab on Canvas!
+Please upload the code of your completed lab together with the code your completed homework for this week on Canvas!

 &nbsp;